FH-Potsdam/teaching-parametric-design/lectures/05-inputs/gif.md

 }
 ```

 In the setup we need to make sure that we define our framerate: `frameRate(number)`.
 Lower framerate equals less frames in our gif-animation.
-Then we setup the gif-creation witht he `createLoop()` command and provide a few attributes:
+Then we setup the gif-creation with the `createLoop()` command and provide a few attributes:

 ```js
 function setup () {